radical-cybertools/radical.entk/doc/installation.rst

 Preparing the Environment
 ===================================

-Ensemble MD Toolkit which is a client-side library and relies on a set of external software packages.
+Ensemble Toolkit which is a client-side library and relies on a set of external software packages.
 One of these packages is `radical.pilot <http://radicalpilot.readthedocs.org>`_, an HPC cluster resource access and management library.
 It can access HPC clusters remotely via SSH and GSISSH, but it requires (a) a MongoDB server and (b) a properly set-up SSH environment.

 .. figure:: images/hosts_and_ports.png
    :width: 360pt